rllycool/InstagramFollowers/README.md

-# InstagramFollowers
+# Instagram Followers

-C++ program to find determine Instagram Mutuals.
+C++ program to determine your Instagram Mutuals.

 Tired of seeing your follower count go down while you still follow the same amount of people?
-Who are these fakes?
+Who are these fakes? **Who doesn't follow me back?** :angry:

 This program takes two txt file lists of your followers and your following on Instagram, and then tells you who does not follow back.

-Then you can happily unfollow the people who think that they deserve fans. :heart:
+Then you can happily unfollow the people who think that they deserve fans :heart:

 ![Program Output](followerOutput.png)